fbpx

 Brass

-Brass is mainly an alloy that consists of copper with zinc added.
+Brass is an alloy of copper with zinc added.
 Brasses can have varying amounts of zinc or other elements added.
-These variable mixtures produce a wide range of properties and variations in colour.
+These variable mixtures produce a wide range of properties and variations in color.
 Increased amounts of zinc provide the material with improved strength and ductility.
-Brass can range in colour from red to yellow, depending on the amount of zinc added to the alloy.
+Brass can range in color from red to yellow, depending on the amount of zinc added to the alloy.

 If the zinc content of the brass ranges from 32% to 39%, it will have increased hot-working abilities, but the cold-working will be limited.